Hexagram 33遯Retreat

 The line branches, bottom-up, follow the Gen-below / Qian-above najia composition for Retreat: 辰 (line 1), 午 (line 2), 申 (line 3), 午 (line 4), 申 (line 5), 戌 (line 6).
 Read against the Qian palace, whose element is metal, the six-relatives assignments are: line 1 辰 (earth) — parents (父母); line 2 午 (fire) — officials (官鬼); line 3 申 (metal) — siblings (兄弟); line 4 午 (fire) — officials (官鬼); line 5 申 (metal) — siblings (兄弟); line 6 戌 (earth) — parents (父母).

-The shi line at position 2 carries officials (午, fire), the element that controls the palace’s own metal — the actor stands at the position where the pressure on the palace is most directly registered, which is why line 2’s yellow-ox binding is the structural anchor of the disciplined retreat.
+The shi line at position 2 carries officials (午, fire), the element that controls the palace’s own metal — the mover stands at the position where the pressure on the palace is most directly registered, which is why line 2’s yellow-ox binding is the structural anchor of the disciplined retreat.
 The ying line at position 5 carries siblings (申, metal), the same element as the Qian palace itself, marking the receiving position as structurally native to the palace and consonant with line 5’s 嘉遯, admirable retreat.
-Read as a structural pair, the shi-ying axis of Retreat says that the pressure registers at the actor’s position while the receiving position carries the palace’s own nature — which is the structural correlate of the Xiang’s 不惡而嚴: the strictness is held at the actor’s shi while the dignity is held at the corresponding ying.
+Read as a structural pair, the shi-ying axis of Retreat says that the pressure registers at the mover’s position while the receiving position carries the palace’s own nature — which is the structural correlate of the Xiang’s 不惡而嚴: the strictness is held at the mover’s shi while the dignity is held at the corresponding ying.

 For a cast, this static layer records the palace, generation label, shi and ying positions, each line's branch and six-relative, moving-line positions, transformed hexagram, and the use-spirit selected by question category.
 The public page keeps that structure as a method note rather than as default reading text.

-Audit status: unaudited_draft.
+Audit status: beta.
 The static-layer tables are pulled from the standard 京房纳甲 sequence and have not yet been cross-checked against the three reference texts named in the methodology.
 Errors should be reported against the v0.1.0 rule version in the GitHub rules directory.

 For the full pipeline (how the static layer reaches the AI interpretation), see Methodology → Najia engine.